 Seoul City was allowed to demonstrate outdoor advertising services using public bikes' parts through a regulatory sandbox policy that exempts regulations on new products or services for a certain period of time, South Korea's industry ministry said in a statement on December 30.
 Using a public bike's basket, frame and front-wheel cover, business operators can promote their products or services.
 Seoul said that the city government will demonstrate bicycles' advertisements in a safe environment to check safety risks.

 Seoul's public bicycle rental service was used 23.7 million times in 2021, up 24 percent from a year ago.
 The increased number of public bike users was prompted by people choosing bicycles to travel short distances instead of using crowded public transports.
-The capital city is currently operating a public bike rental service called "Ttareungyi" also known as "Seoul Bike."
-Seoul has been operating Ttareungyi since 2015.
-Some 40,500 Ttareungyi bikes are currently in operation.
+The capital city is currently operating a public bike rental service called "Ttareungi" also known as "Seoul Bike."
+Seoul has been operating Ttareungi since 2015.
+Some 40,500 Ttareungi bikes are currently in operation.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.